Experience an unforgettable tour in Shiraz in 2 Days

 Traveling to the ancient Persian Empire, as well as the world of literature and poets of the great history of Iran, is the best thing to do in a 48-hour trip to Shiraz and, of course, around it.
-In this article, we are going to travel around Shiraz and visit its attractions and see what we can do in 2 days or 48 hours there.
+In this article, we are going to travel around Shiraz, visit its attractions, and see what we can do in two days or 48 hours there.

 The First day in Shiraz

 You will have plenty to accomplish in two days with the plethora of historical and cultural places in and around Shiraz!
 We recommend that you spend your first day out of town seeing the realm of ancient Iran and its enormous old empire.

 Since you will be under the warm sunshine of Fars Province on your first day and the weather will be hot, especially in the summer, be sure to have sunglasses, sunscreen, hats, and, of course, plenty of water and snacks.

 So, the first place that we are going to visit is the shrine of the great Achaemenid king, Great Cyrus, near Shiraz in Fars province.
 Pasargadae was the capital of Iran during the Achaemenid dynasty (about 550–330 BC).
 Here beside the Great Cyrus shrine, you can also visit the Pasargadae kingdom garden, Achaemenid Palaces, Cambyses II tomb, and …

 Pasargadae is a magnificent and historically significant ancient site in Iran that you should visit.

 Persepolis is an Achaemenid capital located about 50 kilometers south of Pasargadae, Iran's most famous historical site.
 We can claim that Persepolis is the most famous attraction in Iran, and most people know Iran by the name of this glorious attraction.
 We suggest you read this article before starting your tour: